rishav-dahal/Pluto/README.md

 # Pluto
-bunch of nerd trying to learn new skills
+Bunch of nerds trying to learn new skills